sveltinio/components-library/packages/essentials/README.md

 ## Description

-A collection of essentials Svelte _unstyled_ components.
+A collection of _essentials_ and fully configurable Svelte components.

 ## Components List